Screen layouts for the point of sale (POS)

 Action – In the list of applicable POS operations, select the operation that is invoked when the button is clicked in the POS.

-For the list of supported POS operations, see POS operations, online and offline.
+For the list of supported POS operations, see Online and offline point of sale (POS) operations.

 Action parameters – Some POS operations use additional parameters when they are invoked.
 For example, for the Add product operation, users can specify the product to add.